-When you conduct literary research, you are adding to the conversation literary scholars have (probably) been having about a work (poem, short story, play, or novel) since it was first published.
+When you conduct literary research and produce something from that research (a paper, a poster, or other project), you are adding to the conversation literary scholars have likely been having about a work (poem, short story, play, or novel) since it was first published.

 So what does that mean?

 Your professor may have provided a list of topics from which to choose - these are usually a good option because there will definitely be something "there" when you get started.
 In other words, your professor likely would not have suggested a topic that leads to a dead end.